Who should attend this event?

 Children are welcome to attend however we do not offer onsite childcare services.
 Guardians must accompany their children at all times during the event.

-Can we register for specific workshops ahead of time?
+Can attendees pre-register for specific workshops ahead of time?

-How can I get to and from the event?
+How can attendees get to and from the event?

-Wilson High School is located one block from the Tenleytown-AU Metro (Red Line).
-It is also within walking distance of the 30N, 30S, 31, 33, 37, 96, H2, H4, M4 and N2 MetroBus lines.
-There are three Capital Bikeshare docking stations within five blocks and nike racks available on school grounds.
-Limited, metered street parking is available.
+Ron Brown College Preparatory High School (CPHS) is located two block from the Deanwood Metro (orange line).
+It is also within walking distance of the U4, U7, R12, V14, and W4 MetroBus lines.
+There is a Capital Bikeshare docking station within one block of the school and many bike racks available on school grounds.
+Limited street parking is available and we encourage attendees to use public transportation to get to the event.

 What are the parking options?